Floer Homology with DG Coefficients. Applications to cotangent bundles: Introduction and main results

 In practice, the chains $h_{x^+,y^-}$ are constructed from chain representatives of the fundamental classes of the compactified moduli spaces of solutions of a Floer problem parametrized by the interval $[0,1]$, of \emph{arbitrary dimension}, by evaluating them into chains on $\Omega \cL X$.
+We call the family of chains thus obtained {\it Barraud-Cornea parametrized continuation cocycle}.
 This is the content of~\S\ref{sec:homotopies}.

 \end{itemize}

 The continuation maps $\Psi=\Psi^{H_s,J_s,\Xi_{(H_s,J_s)}}$ satisfy the following two additional properties. \begin{itemize} \item Let $\Id_{H,J}$ be the constant homotopy equal to a regular pair $(H,J)$.
 For any data $\Xi_{(H,J)}$ the continuation map $\Psi^{\mathrm{Id}_{H,J}, \Xi_{(H,J)}}$ is homotopic to the identity.
 See Proposition~\ref{prop:Id-Id} and Corollary~\ref{cor:Id-Id}. \item Given three regular homotopies $(H^{ij},J^{ij})$, $1\le i<j\le 3$ interpolating between regular pairs $(H^i,J^i)$ at $+\infty$ and $(H^j,J^j)$ at $-\infty$, complemented by additional data $\Xi_{(H^{ij},J^{ij})}$, the chain maps $\Psi^{23}\circ\Psi^{12}$ and $\Psi^{13}$ are homotopic.
 See Proposition~\ref{prop:composition-v1}. \end{itemize}